jstasiaczek/deprecated-cuploader/README.md

 This is TinyMCE plugin written in PHP.
 It is allowing users to manage their uploaded images and allow to upload new images.
+This software is released under the MIT License.

 Some features:
 * Allow to upload file by AJAX.